 Most development takes place on our development forums.
 This is where game mechanics are discussed and formalized, assets are produced and improved on, and the meta-structure of the development process is decided.
 Click the image below to visit.

-We have a Slack group for more instant communication.
-Invitation to Slack and the Development Forums requires an aspiring developer to make an email application to join the project.
+We have a Discord group for more instant communication.
+Invitation to Discord and the Development Forums requires an aspiring developer to make an email application to join the project.
 Don’t worry, it’s nothing like a proper job application.
 It’s only in place to keep development organized and focused.

 To join, click the image below to find our contact details.
 IMPORTANT: before joining, please read as much of this page as possible.
 It covers the application process, development structure and general advice for how to contribute to the project.
 If you want to help out but you lack any game development skills, don’t worry, check out this page instead on how you can still contribute.